vamopari/parking-slots/README.md

 Create access token using login api from swagger.

 Click on Authorize button in Swagger page and add `Bearer <access_token>` and click authorize.
-This is add access token for every request made via swagger. access_token will be removed if swagger page is reloaded.
+This will add access token for every request made via swagger. access_token will be removed if swagger page is reloaded.